serv-terr/pbl_met/doc/src/manual.md

 ##### The overall structure of IniFile class

-The IniFile class consists of a data type, with private data contents, equipper with some member functions:
+The IniFile class consists of a data type, with private data contents, along with some member functions:

+* `read(iLUN, sIniFileName)` - Constructs an IniFile instance from an INI file.
+* `dump()` - Print IniFile contents, without any comment, to display (may be redirected to file).
+* `getString(sSection, sKey, sValue, sDefault)` - Retrieve a string.
+* `getReal4(sSection, sKey, rValue, rDefault)` - Retrieve a single precision floating-point value.
+* `getReal8(sSection, sKey, rValue, rDefault)` - Retrieve a double precision floating-point value.
+* `getInteger(sSection, sKey, iValue, iDefault)` - Retrieve an integer value.

+All these members are function returning an integer completion code.
+A value of 0 indicates uccessful completion, while a non-zero value indicates an error condition.

+In case of errors, if present the `sDefault` value is returned in `sValue`.
+If `sDefault`, optional, is not specified then an invalid value is returned.
+This is a NaN for floating point values, a -9999 for integer values, and the empty string "" for strings.

 #### Other symbols